 12. How to Day Trade Stocks for Profit – Harvey Walsh

-If you are unfamiliar with the trading market but do fancy giving it a go, Harvey Walsh might have the answers you need.
+If you are unfamiliar with the trading market but fancy giving it a go, Harvey Walsh might have the answers you need.

 13. Come Into My Trading Room: A Complete Guide to Trading – Alexander Elder

 Some chapters are also detailed and complex.
-This isn’t necessarily a bad thing and some beginners will be fine with the read, but some background research before a purchase can’t hurt.
+However, this isn’t necessarily bad, and some beginners will be okay with the reading—additionally, some background research before a purchase can’t hurt.

 14. All About Day Trading – Jake Bernstein

 With many options, figuring out where to start can take time.
 However, this book could be for you if you want something less complex.
 It slows the aspects of day trading down with breaks and informative chapters that don’t overwhelm you.